kekse1/count.php/README.md

 * / (limited)
 * \\ (limited)

-That's also important for the *optional* `?override=` GET parameter (see below).
+That's also important for the *optional* `?override=` GET parameter (see above).

-### Readonly mode
-You can use the script regularily, but pass `?readonly`.
-That will only return/draw the current value without writing any files or cookies.
-The value is not changed then.
-So one can view it without access to the file system or the CLI mode.

-### OVERRIDE
+### TODO
-If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered) string (or just another host you define there).

-I don't really like it, but if you need this feature, just use it.
-Works great.

-Caution: the 'AUTO' setting is also overridden in this case, so it's not possible to always use any arbitrary parameter (also important for security).
-Thus, you first have to create a value file to the corresponding string!
+...

 ## Configuration
+The configuration is just a set of constants.
+Look below at "CLI Mode" to get to know how to verify your own configuration (via `-c/--config`)!

 ### Configuration parameters